prey/prey-node-client/README.md

 # Prey Node.js client

-Asynchronous, event-driven client for the [Prey anti-theft software](http://preyproject.com), written in Node.js.
+Asynchronous, ruthless event-driven client for the [Prey anti-theft software](http://preyproject.com), based on Node.js.

 ## What is Prey?